utsav0/daily-dev-tips/src/pages/posts/css-gradient-text-effect.md

 ---

 Today we are creating a super cool and pretty quick `CSS` effect.
-I really love this effect.
-It's not super happy and can be made by just `CSS`.
+I love this effect.
+It's not super happy and can be made just by CSS.

-Because it's `CSS` based, we have the option even to animate it if we want to.
+Because it's `CSS` based, we can even animate it if we want to.
 (I'll leave that up to you)

-The end result of today's article:
+The result of today's article:

 ![CSS Gradient effect](https://cdn.hashnode.com/res/hashnode/image/upload/v1607763331281/AMIrysxqt.png)

-I'll be guiding you to create this cool effect yourself, in just a couple of lines of `CSS`!
+I'll guide you through creating this excellent effect yourself in just a few lines of CSS!

 ## HTML Structure